neurofedora/neurofedora.github.io/content/20240909-next-open-neurofedora-meeting-09-september-1300-utc.rst

    <br />

-Please join us at the next regular Open NeuroFedora team meeting on Monday 26 August at 1300 UTC.
+Please join us at the next regular Open NeuroFedora team meeting on Monday 09 September at 1300 UTC.
 The meeting is a public meeting, and open for everyone to attend.
 You can join us in the `Fedora meeting channel on chat.fedoraproject.org (our Matrix instance) <https://matrix.to/#/#meeting:fedoraproject.org>`__.
 Note that you can also access this channel from other Matrix home severs, so you do not have to create a Fedora account just to attend the meeting.

-You can use `this link <https://www.timeanddate.com/worldclock/fixedtime.html?msg=Open+NeuroFedora+Meeting&iso=20240826T13&p1=1440&ah=1>`__ to convert the meeting time to your local time.
+You can use `this link <https://www.timeanddate.com/worldclock/fixedtime.html?msg=Open+NeuroFedora+Meeting&iso=20240909T13&p1=1440&ah=1>`__ to convert the meeting time to your local time.
 Or, you can also use this command in the terminal:

 .. code-block:: bash

-    $ date -d 'Monday, August 26, 2024 13:00 UTC'
+    $ date -d 'Monday, September 09, 2024 13:00 UTC'

 The meeting will be chaired by `@ankursinha <https://fedoraproject.org/wiki/User:Ankursinha>`__.